Field theories, stable homotopy theory and Khovanov homology: Introduction

 In this, we ultimately succeeded, and we learned quite a bit.
 The realization into $k$-modules is an intuitively compelling idea, but technical details are tricky due to the difficulty of multiplicative infinite loop space theory.
 We decided to use the machinery of Elmendorf and Mandell \cite{em} which uses multicategories enriched in groupoids.
 We then discovered that the multicategory language is quite a convenient tool for axiomatizing modular functors as well.
 A multicategory has objects and $n$-tuple morphisms \beg{ei+}{X_1,\dots,X_n\r Y, } which compose in the same way as the elements of an operad.
-In this paper, by a {\em $\star$-category}, we mean a multicategory enriched in groupoids for which for every $n$-tuple $X_1,\dots,X_m$, there is a universal morphism \rref{ei+} (in the $2$-category sense).
+Multicategories are also called colored operads or multi-sorted operads.
+In this paper, by a {\em $\star$-category}, we mean a multicategory enriched in groupoids where for every $n$-tuple $X_1,\dots,X_m$, there is a universal morphism \rref{ei+} (in the $2$-category sense).
 We denote $Y=X_1\star\dots\star X_n$.
+For detail, see Definition \ref{def21} below.
 By a $\star$-functor, we mean a multifunctor which preserves this structure (although we focused on the $2$-category context, there are, of course, similar concepts in ordinary multicategories and multicategories enriched in topological spaces).
-As examples, we have the $1+1$-oriented cobordism multicategory $\mathcal{A}$ (and its many variants), and also a certain $\star$-category $\mc_2$ associated with any symmetric bimonoidal category $\mc$.
+As examples of $\star$-categories, we have the $1+1$-oriented cobordism multicategory $\mathcal{A}$ (and its many variants), and also a certain $\star$-category $\mc_2$ associated with any symmetric bimonoidal category $\mc$ (at least when its $2$-morphisms for a groupoid).
 By a {\em $\mc$-valued modular functor} on a $\star$-category $\mathcal{Q}$ we then mean a $\star$-functor

 Our realization theorem is then the following result (see Section \ref{smulti} for precise definitions):